 The point that differentiates the interior of the system from the exterior.

 Balance or steady-state in maintaining a balance of behavior within an acceptable range.

 A stimulus from the internal or external world that results in stress or instability.

 The system’s adjustment to demands, change or growth, or to actual disruptions.

 State in which the system output of energy depletes the energy needed to maintain stability.

 The predisposition to act.
-It implies that despite having only a few alternatives from which to select a behavioral response, the individual will rank those options and choose the option considered most desirable.
+It implies that despite having only a few alternatives to select a behavioral response, the individual will rank those options and choose the option considered most desirable.

 Consequences or purposes of action.